Is there a monthly fee for Roku?

 Conclusion

-In conclusion, while Roku itself does not have a monthly fee, some channels may require a subscription or rental fee for their premium content.
-It is essential to consider the cost of these additional services when deciding to purchase a Roku device.
-However, with a wide range of free channels available, Roku still offers plenty of entertainment options without any recurring charges.
+In conclusion, Roku itself does not require a monthly fee.
+Once you own a Roku device, you can access a wide range of free content.
+However, some channels may require a subscription or rental fee for premium content.
+It is important to consider your entertainment preferences and budget when deciding which channels and services to subscribe to.
+With Roku, you have the flexibility to customize your streaming experience according to your needs.